Grisolent/AFK-Weapon-Farm/README.txt

 -Make sure you have raid banners

 To setup the farm go to the "How to use" file
-This farming method will work extremely poorly with fusion rifles, linear fusion rifles, swords.
-If I ever make scripts for those they will be posted here: https://github.com/Grisolent
+If I ever make updates to the scripts/package it will posted here: https://github.com/Grisolent

 This whole package was created by Grisolent